-We all know about GNU core utilities that comes pre-installed with all Unix-like operating systems.
+We all know about GNU core utilities that comes pre-installed with all Linux and Unix-like operating systems.
 These are the basic file, shell and text manipulation utilities of the GNU operating system.
 The GNU core utilities contains the commands, such as cat, ls, rm, mkdir, rmdir, touch, tail, wc and many more, for performing the day-to-day operations.
 Among these utilities, there are also some other useful collection of Unix utilities which are not included by default in the Unix-like operating systems.
 Meet moreutilis, a growing collection of more useful Unix utilities.
 The moreutils can be installed on GNU/Linux, and various Unix flavours such as FreeBSD, openBSD and Mac OS.

 As of writing this guide, Moreutils provides the following utilities: